 Tackling the root cause of offending is never going to be without its challenges.
 But helping someone turn their life around is immensely rewarding.

-As a probation services officer (PSO), you will undertake the full range of work with offenders before and after sentence, and in the community.
-This includes:
+As a probation services officer (PSO), you will undertake the full range of work with offenders on probation before and after sentence, and in the community.
+This could include:

-As a Probation Services Officer you will be assigned to one of the following work environments.
-Once in post, there may be later opportunities to move into different work environments, depending on caseload and business need.
+Once in post, there may be later opportunities to move between different types of PSO roles, depending on caseload and business need.

 We want you, not your qualifications

-We’ll make sure you have the training you need to do your job well, with dedicated learning and development to help you engage with offenders in the best, most effective way.
-As a probation services officer, you’ll have many opportunities to develop in your role, to make it the first step in a successful career in Probation.
+We’ll make sure you have the training you need to do your job well.
+We have dedicated learning and development to help you engage with people on probation in the best, most effective way.
+As a PSO, you’ll have many opportunities to develop in your role, to make it the first step in a successful career in the Probation Service.

 Year one training

 - A comprehensive induction, including the Gateway to Practice which is the first step on your learning journey.

 - Mapped out learning and development.